sueszli/notionBackup/README.md

 notion's default html exports are the only way to get a lossless backup of your data. however, they are not editable, require an internet connection and are styled very differently from the notion web app.

-this script fixes all of that by converting your html exports into a (1) editable, (2) fully offline and (3) notion-styled format.
+this script fixes all of that by converting your html exports into an (1) editable, (2) fully offline and (3) notion-styled format.

 <details>
   <summary> <i> learn more! </i> </summary>